-# 2022-2 Internal Controls over Bank Statements and Bank Reconciliations
+2023-2 Internal Controls over Bank Statements and Bank Reconciliations

 Criteria: Proper internal controls dictate that the employee who has cash receipts and disbursements capabilities should not receive the bank statements, to allow for independent reconciliation of the bank and general ledger accounts.
+Employees who also have cash receipts and disbursements capabilities could make changes to the bank statements, and/or checks, which could lead to misstatements in the financial statements.